Hosford-Abernethy Neighborhood Guide

-Portland’s Hosford-Abernethy neighborhood (which includes Clinton Street and Ladd’s Addition) defies easy definition.
+Portland’s SE Hosford-Abernethy neighborhood (including Clinton Street and Ladd’s Addition) defies easy definition.

-Hosford-Abernethy is bordered on the north by the Buckman neighborhood, south by the Brooklyn neighborhood, west by the Willamette River, and east by the Richmond neighborhood.
+The Hosford-Abernethy neighborhood is bordered on the north by the Buckman neighborhood, south by the Brooklyn neighborhood, west by the Willamette River, and east by the Richmond neighborhood.

-Just a short jaunt over the Hawthorne Bridge, across the Willamette River from downtown Portland, this high-profile neighborhood (which includes the much touted Clinton Street and Ladd’s Addition mini-hoods) defies easy definition.
-It actually contains worlds within worlds–old world charm commingled with trendy restaurants, coffee shops, bakeries, and the daily onslaught of bikers.
+Just a short jaunt over the Hawthorne Bridge, across the Willamette River from downtown Portland, this high-profile neighborhood (which includes much-touted Clinton Street and Ladd’s Addition mini-hoods) defies easy definition.
+It contains worlds within worlds–old world charm commingled with trendy restaurants, coffee shops, bakeries, and the daily onslaught of bikers.

 And then suddenly and almost magically, you find yourself on wide, lush streets overhung with octogenarian elm trees.
 You’ve just entered Ladd’s Addition.